suchp001/tutorials/exercise-03.md

-# Working with Qiime output
+# Working with Qiime2 output

 ## Exercises
 1. Load the necessary packages in R, including the `tidyverse` and `tidyqiime` packages.